top of page

 The Founder copy.png

-Candance J. Wesson is an entrepreneur and the Founder/CEO of a nonprofit organization.
-She is passionate about criminal legal reform issues particularly as it relates to eliminating and or reducing sentences for non- violent offenders.
-Her goal is to create a strong support system for women who are reclaiming their citizenship after incarceration; addressing any all-systemic problems that can lead to recidivism.
+Candance J. Wesson is an entrepreneur and the Founder/CEO of The Help(KC).
+She is passionate about criminal legal reform issues particularly as it relates to first-time offenders.
+Her goal is to create a strong support system for women who are reclaiming their citizenship after incarceration and dismantling the lack of access to equitable housing opportunities for women with flawed backgrounds.

-Candance will continue to advocate for criminal legal reform, social change and policies that impacts formerly incarcerated individuals.
+Candance will continue to advocate for criminal legal reform and equitable access to housing for formerly incarcerated individuals.

 bottom of page